 Connection to Small and Rural Towns

 In small communities that have vacant industrial properties or unused spaces such as malls, adaptive reuse can be a lower-cost approach to meet community needs because it uses existing infrastructure.
 This approach can increase destinations in existing commercial districts and increase perceptions of safety by activating underutilized spaces.
-Adaptive reuse can also support mixed-use development [link to blog post], which may lead to increased community services and goods under one roof or within an area.
+Adaptive reuse can also support mixed-use development, which may lead to increased community services and goods under one roof or within an area.

 Additionally, this approach helps preserve the historic character and traditional design elements of buildings, which may be a community priority in small and rural towns.
 Adaptive reuse can also complement open space preservation priorities by using previously developed land instead of greenfield land.